This is the multi-page printable view of this section. Click here to print.

 • Click Add Domain.

-• Once you add the domain in Azure:
+• After adding a domain in Azure:

 • Click Add Record.